cambo/Ark-User-Guide/UserGuide_README.txt

 Personal goal: I aimed to write this guide in a tone that was softer than most software user guides.
 My intended audience is the average, everyday user that is not necassarily tech savy.
 I wanted to avoid the rigid and confusing nature of a lot of other user guides out there for software.

-I believe I accomplished that while also aligning my tone with how other
-Ark blogs and write-ups appear.
+Result: I believe I accomplished that while also aligning my tone with how other Ark blogs and write-ups appear.

+Reservations: Some of the questions in the FAQ section feel like they're out of scope for the Client User Guide.
+I felt the need to address some of those commonly asked questions here but I do also think they may not belong there.

+ver1.31 - all grammar reviewed and edited. images not centered. ver1.312 - all grammar reviewed and edited. images centered.